DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 HTTP Status 200
 ```

-See the Annex [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.
+See [HTTP Status Code](#http-status-code) for the list with all HTTP status codes possibly returned by the API.

 ### Rehabilitating a Recurrent Order

-To Rehabilitate a recurring order, just do a Put as the example.
+To rehabilitate a recurring order, just do a PUT as in the example.

 #### Request